-This document provides a summarized description of the content changes included in the September 2022 release of SNOMED Clinical Terms® (SCT) International Release.
+This document provides a summarized description of the content changes included in the September 2023 release of SNOMED Clinical Terms® (SCT) International Edition.

-The SNOMED International Release Notes are available alongside the September 2022 International release.
+The SNOMED International release notes are available alongside the September 2023 International Edition.

-This document is written for the purpose described above and is not intended to provide details of the technical specifications for SNOMED CT or encompass every change made during the release.
+This document is written for the purpose described above and is not intended to provide details of the technical specifications for SNOMED CT or encompass every change made.

-The audience includes National Release Centers, WHO-FIC release centers, vendors of electronic health records, terminology developers and managers who wish to have an understanding of changes that have been incorporated into the September 2022 International release.
+The audience includes National Release Centers, WHO-FIC release centers, vendors of electronic health records, terminology developers and managers who wish to have an understanding of changes that have been incorporated into the September 2023 International Edition.

 Please note, you may have to register for a Confluence user account in order to access the links included in these release notes.